Objectives and characteristics of the study

 - Compare different types of anticoagulant therapy strategies used during pregnancy

-Today 45 countries and 115 centres are participating in the registry, and we expect more to join.
+Today 54 countries and more then 140 centres are participating in the registry, and we expect more to join!

 The Executive Committee of the registry is chaired by Professor Roger Hall (UK) and Professor Jolien Roos-Hesselink (NL) on behalf of the ESC and EORP.